Hampton Court Palace: Grounds

 The palace included apartments for the use of favoured royal friends.
 One such apartment is described as being in "The Pavilion and situated on the Home Park" of Hampton Court Palace.
-This privilege was first extended about 1817 by Prince Edward, Duke of Kent and Strathearn, to his friend, Lieut General James Moore, K.C., and his new bride, Cecilia Watson.
+This privilege was first extended about 1817 by Prince Edward, Duke of Kent and Strathearn, to his friend, Lieutenant General James Moore, and his new bride, Cecilia Watson.
 George IV continued this arrangement following the death of Prince Edward on 23 January 1820.
-The Queen continued the arrangement for the widow of General Moore, following his death on 24 April 1838.
+Queen Victoria continued the arrangement for the widow of General Moore, following his death on 24 April 1838.
 This particular apartment was used for 21 years or more and spanned three different sponsors.

 A well-known curiosity of the palace's grounds is Hampton Court Maze; planted in the 1690s by George London and Henry Wise for William III.
 It was originally planted with hornbeam; it has been repaired latterly using many different types of hedge.
-(There is a 3D online browser simulation of the Hampton Court Maze, see the External Links section.)
+There is a 3D simulation of the maze, see the external links section.

 Inspired by narrow views of a Tudor garden that can be seen through doorways in a painting, The Family of Henry VIII, hanging in the palace's Haunted Gallery, a new garden in the style of Henry VIII's 16th-century Privy Gardens, has been designed to celebrate the anniversary of that King's accession to the throne.
 Sited on the former Chapel Court Garden, it has been planted with flowers and herbs from the 16th century and is completed by gilded heraldic beasts and bold green and white painted fences.
 The garden's architect was Todd Longstaffe-Gowan.

 The formal gardens and park are Grade I listed on the Register of Historic Parks and Gardens.